-According to the government’s Health and Safety Executive, 26.8 million days were lost to work-related ill-health in the 2017/18 financial year 1.
-But that’s not all.
-Aviva’s Working Lives Report found that, of those surveyed, 7 in 10 people have gone into work when feeling unwell — and this ‘presenteeism’ could be a potential source of poor productivity which can easily be overlooked.
+According to the government’s Health and Safety Executive, it's estimated that 23.5 million days were lost to work-related ill-health in the 2018/19 financial year 1.
+But that’s not all, Aviva's Working Lives Report 2 found that, of those surveyed, 7 in 10 people have gone into work when feeling unwell — and this ‘presenteeism’ could be a potential source of poor productivity which can easily be overlooked.

 “We’re not big enough to have a wellbeing strategy”

-Wellbeing strategies aren’t just for the big boys.
+Wellbeing strategies aren’t just for large companies.
 In fact, there’s an argument that smaller companies are disproportionately affected by absence — if you have hundreds of employees, it’s far easier to find someone to step into the shoes of a staff member who’s off sick.

 It needn’t be costly to put together the basis of a strategy to reduce both absences and ‘presenteeism’.
 As well as factors affecting physical health, employers need to think about countering the effects of issues such as financial worries, or negative life events.
 These are factors which can lead to poor mental health.